-The Davidson College Theatre Department will celebrate its 50th anniversary season during this school year with an admired Shakespearean play, zany comedy, gripping drama, and a quirky Appalachian-inspired musical.
+The Davidson College Theatre Department will celebrate its 50th anniversary season with an admired Shakespearean play, zany comedy, gripping drama and a quirky, Appalachian-inspired musical.

 "I think the theatre faculty and staff are particularly ambitious this year," said Associate Professor and Chair of Theatre Sharon Green.
 "We've compiled a season that's going to challenge the students who work on these shows and the audiences who attend them."

-Davidson's theatre offerings have blossomed since their earliest days, when students in the 1800s were forced to perform Shakespeare plays off campus because the college's charter did not condone drama.
-Professor of English Edward Erwin offered one of the college's first formal theatre outlets for students with the creation of the Dramatic Club in 1920, and English professors John Sneden and Bill Goodykoontz cultivated drama in Davidson's curriculum and community during the early 1960s.
+Davidson's theatre offerings have blossomed since their earliest days, when students in the 1800s were forced to perform Shakespeare plays off campus because the college's charter did not condone the teaching of drama.
+Professor of English Edward Erwin offered one of the college's first formal theatre outlets for students with the creation of the Dramatic Club in 1920, and English professors John Sneden and Charles Goodykoontz cultivated drama in Davidson's curriculum and community during the early 1960s.

-The hiring of the late Rupert T. Barber in 1963 as the college's first professor of theatre inaugurated theatre as an academic department in the curriculum.
+The hiring of the late Rupert T. Barber in 1963 as the college's first professor of theatre inaugurated theatre as an academic department.
 The department now includes seven faculty and two state-of-the-art performance venues.

 Barber recruited his wife, Carol, to design and build costumes for the early productions.
 She remembers it as a challenging assignment.
 "I had no training in costume design, though I was taught to sew as a child," she recalled.
-"It was especially difficult to master men's seventeenth and eighteenth century coats.
+"It was especially difficult to master men's 17th and 18th century coats.
 They were so elaborate!"

 Carol said that Rupert was passionate about his work, though it was often difficult to manage.
 "Building the theatre department was stressful at times, but he loved working with students and believed that experiences in theatre could equip a person for life, even if they weren't going into the theatre profession."

 Barber and Gardner made use of a meager production budget and limited performance space to produce three to six student plays per year.
 The facilities have been tremendously improved since that time.
-The opening of the 650-seat Duke Family Performance Hall in 2001, and renovation of the Cunningham Theatre Center in 2008 have provided state-of-the-art venues for theatre faculty and students to present their works to the public in state-of-the-art spaces.
+The opening of the 650-seat Duke Family Performance Hall in 2001 and renovation of the Cunningham Theatre Center in 2008 have allowed theatre faculty and students to present their works to the public in state-of-the-art spaces.

 "We offer shows in the Duke Family Performance Hall and Rupert T. Barber Theatre that we couldn't have imagined when I first started teaching here," Gardner said.